BroadbandForum/usp/specification/discovery/readme.md

 DHCP can be employed as a method for Agents to discover Controllers.
 The DHCPv4 Vendor-Identifying Vendor-Specific Information Option [RFC 3925](https://tools.ietf.org/html/rfc3925) (option code 125) and DHCPv6 Vendor-specific Information Option [RFC 3315](https://tools.ietf.org/html/rfc3315) (option code 17) can be used to provide information to Agents about a single Controller.
 The options that may be returned by DNS are shown below.
 Description of these options can be found in [Device:2][1].

-**R-DIS.4** - If an Agent is configured to request Controller DHCP information, the Agent MUST include in its DHCPv4 requests a DHCPv4 V-I Vendor Class Option (option 124) and in its DHCPv6 requests a DHCPv6 Vendor Class (option 16).
+**R-DIS.1** - If an Agent is configured to request Controller DHCP information, the Agent MUST include in its DHCPv4 requests a DHCPv4 V-I Vendor Class Option (option 124) and in its DHCPv6 requests a DHCPv6 Vendor Class (option 16).
 This option MUST include the Broadband Forum Enterprise Number (`3561` decimal, `0x0DE9` hex) as an enterprise-number, and the string “`usp`” (all lower case) in a vendor-class-data instance associated with this enterprise-number.

-**R-DIS.5** - If an Agent is configured to request Controller DHCP information, the Agent MUST store all received Controller information in its list of Controllers and associate a Role with that Controller.

-The Role to associate with DHCP-discovered Controller is programmatically determined.
+The Role to associate with DHCP-discovered Controller is programmatically determined (see (Security)[../security]).

-**R-DIS.6** - If the Agent has an existing relationship with a Controller with an Admin Role, it is RECOMMENDED the Agent not assign a Role with privileges greater than Public to a Controller discovered by DHCP.

-**R-DIS.7** - If the URL provided by DHCP includes the FQDN of a Controller, the Agent MUST use [DNS](#dns) to retrieve additional Controller information.
+**R-DIS.2** - If the URL provided by DHCP includes the FQDN of a Controller, the Agent MUST use [DNS](#dns) to retrieve additional Controller information.

 ISPs are advised to limit the use of DHCP for configuration of a Controller to situations in which the security of the link between the DHCP server and the Agent can be assured by the service provider.
-Since DHCP does not itself incorporate a security mechanism, it is a good idea to use pre-configured certificates or other means of establishing trust to provide security.
+Since DHCP does not itself incorporate a security mechanism, it is a good idea to use pre-configured certificates or other means of establishing trust between the Agent and a Controller discovered by DHCP.

 ### DHCP Options for Controller Discovery
 |Encapsulated Option |DHCPv4 Option 125 | DHCPv6 Option 17	| Parameter in [Device:2][1] |